krishd46/Deploying_LAMPWebApp_On_AWS_Azure_IBM/README.md

 # simplesurveywebsite
-CLOUD SERVICE DESIGN LAB (Performed in March 2021)

 This is a simple survey website to conduct ask users for feedback with admin login/register.
+Deployed on IBM cloud.